Fraud Blocker Philanthropic Activities in Africa

 Click to View The Wild Source Foundation Annual Report

-The Wild Source Foundation formed in 2020 to support local projects in the countries our team lives and works in.
+The Wild Source Foundation formed in 2020 to support local projects in the countries our team lives and works in

 Background and Formation of TWSF

-As we have all moved forward from the initial crisis-driven founding of TWSF, you have continued to support the wide array of projects that have been successful in our first few years, and where we have seen excellent positive impacts invest in further expansion to build on the benefits that have been created.
-As funding allows, TWSF hopes to start additional projects, especially within the area of entrepreneurial empowerment as right now finding economic opportunities is where we see the most vital need.
-As tourism has moved into recovery, we are excited that TWSF has been able to shift from being reactionary to a much more strategic state.
-We have dove headfirst into cutting edge new wildlife conservation research initiatives, as well as transformative economic opportunities that will be multi-year pursuits.
-We remain grateful for the rapid and generous response of our donors during such a challenging time and ongoing support for the last nearly four years.
+We’re excited that TWSF has been able to shift from being reactionary to a much more strategic state.
+We’re diving into cutting edge new wildlife conservation research initiatives, as well as transformative economic opportunities that will be multi-year pursuits.
+We remain grateful for the rapid and generous response of our donors during such a challenging time and ongoing support in the nearly four years since the Foundation was born.

 -Bill Given, Director of The Wild Source Foundation